Myrtle Cain

 Myrtle Agnes Cain (April 11, 1894 – February 6, 1980) was an American politician and labor activist.

-Born in Minneapolis, Minnesota to Irish immigrant parents, Cain went to the Minneapolis public schools and to the St. Anthony's Convent.
-Cain served as president of the Women's Trade Union of Minneapolis and was a member of the Minnesota Farmer Labor Party.
+She served as president of the Women's Trade Union of Minneapolis and was a member of the Minnesota Farmer Labor Party.
 In 1923 and 1924, Cain served in the Minnesota House of Representatives.
-Later, she served on the staff of United States Senator Eugene McCarthy of Minnesota.
-Cain died in Minneapolis, Minnesota.
 Governor Wendell Anderson named February 15, 1973 "Myrtle Cain Day."
+She is one of 25 women recognized on the Minnesota Woman Suffrage Memorial in Saint Paul.